haddocking/haddock3/CONTRIBUTING.md

 The `docs/` folder contains all the files used by Sphinx to compile the documentation to HTML files.
-To incorporate new documentation pages or update the existing ones, navigate around the `docs/` folder to learn how we have it structured and add/edit the files you find relevant.
+To incorporate new documentation pages or update the existing ones, navigate around the `docs/` folder to learn how we have structured it and add/edit the files you find relevant.
 You will see that the structure of folders and files follows the design of the documentation website.

 You can render the documentation locally to inspect the end result before creating a pull request.
-To compile the documentation locally: activate the `haddock3` python environment inside the haddock3 github folder, run `tox -e docs` use your favourite browser to open the `haddock3-docs/index.html` file We invite you to read through Sphinx-doc wepage if you want to exploit any advanced feature of Sphinx, but we already provide examples for virtually any use you may need.
+To compile the documentation locally: activate the `haddock3` python environment inside the haddock3 github folder, run `tox -e docs` and then use your favourite browser to open the `haddock3-docs/index.html` file.
+We invite you to read through Sphinx-doc webpage if you want to exploit any advanced feature of Sphinx, but we already provide examples for virtually any use you may need.

 If you need to install any additional library, talk to us first.
 The